ayoung4/fp-remote-data/readme.md

 - the reset action transitions all states to the initial state
 - the fetch action transitions the init state to the pending state and updates the error, success and both states to indicate a refresh
 - the failure action transitions the pending state to the failure state, updates the failure state, transitions the success state to the both state and updates the both state
-- the success action transitions all states to the success state
+- the success action transitions the pending, failure and both states to the success state, updates the success state and leaves all other states unchanged

 Example: